Audit and Compliance in Malaysia: What’s New for 2025

 Mandatory register of beneficial ownership

-Effective since April 1, 2024, Malaysian incorporated companies must maintain a register of beneficial owners.
+Effective April 1, 2024, Malaysian incorporated companies must maintain a register of beneficial owners.
 This register must be kept at the company’s registered office or another notified place in Malaysia.
 The information will be accessible to designated authorities.

 Fiscal periods